zhengying-liu/autodl-contrib/README.md

     "time_budget": 2400
 }
 ```
-And all this files must in one single directory, there is no need for a `dataset.data` subdirectory here.
+And all this files must remain in one single directory, there is no need for a `dataset.data` subdirectory here.

 ```
 unlabelled_data/